 - The main page proclaims, “CHAMBER of COMMERCE, Beverly Hills, California” (impressive, no?).

 - There are numerous pictures of the owner, Turan Senguder, with young women all over the website.

 - The firm’s secretary is listed as Dr. Charles Hilton, but this is a fictitious persona.

 - The journals have a box that says, “BEST Scholarly Journals 2014” but this is just something the owner made up.

 - It is very easy to find plagiarism among the journal articles.

 - The publisher presents itself as a business academy when it’s really just a sole proprietor who organizes phony conference and journals.

 The publisher does not really “publish” the three journals.
-They are really only published by the company called ProQuest.
+They are really only published by a company called ProQuest.
 That is to say, the only way to access these journals is through a subscription to one of the ProQuest packages that are marketed to libraries.

-Why does ProQuest include such low quality titles in its packages?
+Why does ProQuest include such low-quality titles in its packages?
 The reason is ProQuest competes for libraries’ business with other journal aggregators.
 A good way to compete is to tell potential customers you aggregate and provide exclusive access to more journals than the competition.
 So ProQuest contracts with as many publishers as possible to be the exclusive distributor of their journals’ content.

-Regretablly, ProQuest includes junk journals in its portfolio like the three published by this phony publisher, just to increase its numbers and convince libraries to buy its journal packages.
+Regrettably, ProQuest includes junk journals in its portfolio like the three published by this phony publisher, just to increase its numbers and convince libraries to buy its journal packages.
 I call on ProQuest to stop this practice and introduce better quality control in its journal packages.